-BMR Calculator is a simple tool that helps you calculate how many calories your body would need if you were only to rest for the whole day.
+This BMR Calculator is a simple tool that helps you calculate how many calories your body needs if you were only to rest for the whole day.
 Based on your age, height, weight, and gender, the Basal Metabolic Rate Calculator returns your BMR score.
-Keep reading to find out what is BMR, how to calculate BMR, learn more about Mifflin St Jeor equation and other BMR formulas.
-We will also show you the differences between calculating BMR for a man and estimating BMR for a woman.
+Keep reading to find out what is BMR, how to calculate BMR, learn more about the Mifflin St Jeor equation and other BMR formulas.
+We will also show you the differences between calculating BMR for a male and estimating BMR for a female.

-For more inquisitive readers we have prepared a theoretical background on how to distinguish Basal Metabolic Rate (BMR) and Resting Metabolic Rate (RMR).
-We also have written what factors affect our BMR.
+For more inquisitive readers we have prepared a brief, theoretical background on how to distinguish Basal Metabolic Rate (BMR) from Resting Metabolic Rate (RMR).
+We also have written about what factors affect our BMR.
 Do we have an influence on our BMR?
 Keep reading to find an answer!

 What is BMR? – BMR definition

-Basal Metabolic Rate is the amount of energy a human body uses in an entirely resting state.
-It's the amount of energy, your body needs, to support its vital functions.
-Those include breathing, blood circulation, controlling body temperature, brain and nerve functions among others.
-Organs using the most of energy in such condition are the central nervous system and the liver.
-What's interesting, more energy is consumed by processes regulating the fluid volumes and ion levels than an actual mechanical work of contracting muscles (e.g., breathing).
-Our body needs to correct concentrations and amounts of different substances in various areas of our organism to preserve homeostasis (a state of the steady internal conditions).
-Sometimes it requires transporting substances through barriers (e.g., cell membranes) and against a concentration (or molarity) gradient.
-It means that particles are transported from space, with their low concentration, to space with their higher concentration.
-On a scale of our entire body, it takes a lot of energy.
+Basal Metabolic Rate is the amount of energy a human body uses when it is completely at rest.
+It's the amount of energy your body needs to support its vital functions: breathing, blood circulation, controlling body temperature, brain and nerve functions to name a few.
+The organs that use the most energy at rest are the brain, the central nervous system and the liver.
+What's interesting is that, throughout the day, more energy is consumed by the regulation of fluid volumes and ion levels than in the actual mechanical work of contracting muscles (e.g., breathing).
+We automatically correct concentrations and the amounts of different substances in various areas of our body to preserve homeostasis (a state of the steady internal conditions).
+Sometimes this requires transporting substances through barriers (e.g., cell membranes) and against a concentration (or molarity) gradient.
+This means that particles are transported from space, with their low concentration, to space with their higher concentration - a process which requires energy.
+On a whole body scale, this amounts to a lot of energy.
 It also explains why our central nervous system consumes so much energy in terms of Basal Metabolic Rate.
 When a neural impulse is conducted, a lot of different ions change their location.
 Afterward, they need to be transported back to their original place.

-On a regular basis, people use more energy than their Basal Metabolic Rate.
-It is because they also perform their normal daily activities.
-Walking, running, working, talking, and even digesting are actions that require some extra energy not included in the Basal Metabolic Rate.
-To achieve such low expenditure of energy, you have to be physically and psychologically inactive.
-In other words, you cannot use any muscles nor think intensively.
-You need to be as much relaxed as it is possible.
+People regularly use more energy than their Basal Metabolic Rate.
+It is because most people do not spend all day in bed without moving!
+Walking, running, working, talking, and even digesting are actions that require some extra energy greater than the Basal Metabolic Rate.
+To achieve such a low expenditure of energy, you have to be physically and psychologically inactive.
+In other words, you cannot use any muscles or think intensively.
+You need to be as relaxed as humanly possible.
 Other necessary criteria include staying in an environment with thermal comfort and not eating for a certain period.
-The latter condition assures that you will not be digesting.
-In a scientific setting, BMR is often measured after a period of sleep.
+The latter condition assures that you will not be using energy to digest food.
+In a scientific setting, BMR is often measured during a period of sleep.

 Your BMR accounts for about 60% to 75% of your Total Energy Expenditure (TTE), depending on your lifestyle and activity level.
 The Total Energy Expenditure is the total number of calories you burn every day.
 The rest of your TTE comes from the physical activities (walking, talking, eating, etc.) and food digestion.
-Physical activities account for about 20% of Total Energy Expenditure but can vary a little bit depending on the number and intensity of exercises you perform regularly.
-The food digestions, or as some say postprandial (after-meal) thermogenesis, uses around 10% of TTE.
-BMR tends to get lower with aging and decrease in lean body mass.
-On the other hand, increasing your muscle mass will most likely also increase your BMR.
-We write more about different things having an influence on the Basal Metabolic Rate in the factors affecting BMR paragraph.
+Physical activities account for about 20% of your Total Energy Expenditure but can vary a bit depending on how often you exercise for and its intensity.
+Food digestions, or as some say postprandial (after-meal) thermogenesis, uses around 10% of your TTE.
+BMR tends to decrease with age and with a lower lean body mass.
+On the other hand, increasing your muscle mass will most likely increase your BMR.
+We have written more about the different things that influence the Basal Metabolic Rate in the factors affecting BMR paragraph.

 Basal Metabolic Rate Calculator

-BMR Calculator stands for the Basal Metabolic Rate Calculator.
-Basal metabolism is a set of chemical reactions, happening in everyone's body, required to maintain its living state.
+BMR calculator is short for Basal Metabolic Rate calculator.
+Basal metabolism is a set of chemical reactions that occur in everyone's body that maintain its living state.
 We have covered this topic thoroughly in the previous paragraph (What is BMR? – BMR definition).
-Knowing what your Basal Metabolic Rate is, can help you estimate the minimal intake of calories you require for the living, and thus evaluate the total number of calories you should provide to your body daily.
-Remember, you need to add, to the number of calories calculated with our BMR calculator, your energy expenditure (in calories) on other activities like walking, talking, etc. If you account something more for digestion (about 10%), you will get your daily Total Energy Expenditure.
-These informations may become a basis for your weight loss plan.
+If you know what your Basal Metabolic Rate is, you can estimate the minimal amount of calories you need to take in to live, which helps you to evaluate the total number of calories you should provide to your body daily.
+Remember, you need to add your energy expenditure (in calories) from other activities like walking, talking, etc, to the number of calories calculated by our BMR calculator.
+If you add another 10% for digestion you will get your daily Total Energy Expenditure.
+You may use this information for the basis for your weight loss plan.

 But how to use the Basal Metabolic Rate calculator?

-- Firstly, measure your weight and type it in the
+- Firstly, measure your weight and type it into the

 Weightfield of our calculator.